-The gerontology emphasis is a multi-disciplinary program designed to assist students planning to enter career-related areas directly involving older persons.
+The gerontology certificate is a multi-disciplinary program designed to assist students planning to enter career-related areas directly involving older persons.
 The study of gerontology will also help students prepare for their own aging as well as to develop a better understanding of and to seek enrichment for the lives of aging parents and our aging populations.

-Gerontology Emphasis applicable to college core
+Gerontology certificate applicable to college core

 Gerontology Steering Committee

-Coordinators: Ellen Rozek, PhD and Erica Srinivasan, PhD - Psychology
+Coordinators: Ellen Rozek, PhD and Erica Srinivasan, PhD (Psychology)

-John Kovari, Political Science/Public Administration
+John Kovari, Political Science and Public Administration

 Dawn Norris, Sociology

 Vivek Pande, Business

 Ellen Rozek, Psychology